 A thermodynamic system is a confined space of matter (e.g. gas) within which thermodynamic processes take place.
 The system boundary separates the system from the environment.
-Learn more about it in this article.

 - 1 Definition of the term thermodynamic system